Jordan at the 2024 Summer Olympics: Taekwondo

 Jordan qualified four athletes to compete at the games.
-Zaid Kareem, Saleh Al-Sharabaty and Julyana Al-Sadeq qualified for the games by virtue of finishing in the top five in the Olympic rankings in their respective events.
+Zaid Kareem, Saleh El-Sharabaty and Julyana Al-Sadeq qualified for the games by virtue of finishing in the top five in the Olympic rankings in their respective events.
 Later on, Rama Abu Al-Rub joining the squad after winning the semifinal rounds in her class, at the 2024 Asian Qualification Tournament in Tai'an, China.